Common Breast Lumps

 and disintegrating fatty tissues form in the breast tissue.
 Fat necrosis often occurs

-in women with very large breasts or in response to a bruise or blow to the breast.
+in women with very large breasts.
+Or it may happen after a bruise or blow to the breast.

-This condition may also be the result of a lumpectomy and radiation from a previous
+This condition may also be the result of a lumpectomy and radiation from a past cancer

-cancerous lump.
-In some cases, doctors will watch the lump through several menstrual
+lump.
+In some cases, healthcare providers will watch the lump through several menstrual

-cycles, and may perform a mammogram before deciding whether or not to remove it.
-These
+cycles.
+They may perform a mammogram before deciding whether or not to remove it.

-lumps are not malignant and there is no reason to believe that they increase a woman's
+These lumps are not cancer.
+There is no reason to believe that they increase a woman's

 risk of cancer.